pupilfirst/wd201-scripts/jest/README.md

 > Action: create a folder in project root with name `__tests__` and a file with name `first.js`.

-We do testing by having different test suites with several test cases within a suite.
+We do testing by having different test suites, with several test cases within a suite.

 Jest comes with various globals that can be used in tests without explicitly importing it.